 Frank Horch, Senator for Economics, must have felt slightly overdressed in a suit and tie on his arrival Thursday (September 28, 2017) at Schuppen 29 in the MLove Future City Campus in HafenCity, and noted: “We have just come from a supervisory board meeting.
 So Mr. Falk looks the same.”
-During his remarks on mobility later, Horch requested understanding for the issue.
+When remarking on mobility later, Horch requested understanding for the issue.
 Mobility has to be seen in its entirety “as organising transport for a metropol (region) of 5.3 million people was no easy task.”

 Transport is high on the agenda in the run-up to a decision on Hamburg’s bid to host the 2021 Intelligent Transport Systems (ITS) to be announced by an international committee in Montreal this November.
 Commenting on Hamburg’s chances of receiving the nod, Horch expressed confidence: “We have not only good ideas in Hamburg, but also many completed projects that we can now implement.”
 Futuristic-looking means of transport including e-scooters, electric buses, drones and eSegways took centre stage at the New Mobility Day 2017 hosted by Mlove and Harald Neidhardt and partners.
 Exhibitors in various containers gave visitors 360-degree glimpses of their business models and ideas.
 Guests included members of Hamburg’s senate, representatives of the Logistik-Initiative, Hamburg Hochbahn, HafenCity and universities as well as leading companies and start-ups in the transport sector.